ereyes01/firebase/README.md

 Go Firebase
 ===========

+**NOTE**: This repo is in *maintenance mode*.
+If you're developing a new application, you should take a look at Google's [official Firebase bindings](https://github.com/firebase/firebase-admin-go).
+As of June 2020, this code is still stable and being used in production for real products.
+Maintenance / bug fixing will still be done if any is needed.

 Helper library for invoking the Firebase REST API from your Go program.
 Supports the following operations:
 - Read and write values using Firebase's REST API operations